thecodecrate/wordpress-plugin-export-users/readme.txt

 == Description ==

-A very simple plugin to export users to a CSV file.
+A simple plugin to export users to a CSV file.
 It exports the user's metadata too.

 == Screenshots ==